 Presenting as a statesman with oratorical skill to rival President Obama (he even sounds like him at one point; Jude Law does a great American accent) he exhorts the faithful to divorce, have fun etc.

 Of course it’s all still part of his dream, although for Pius, it’s truly the stuff of nightmares.

 So who is the fictional Pope Pius XIII??

-“I’m an orphan.
-And orphans are never young,” he explains to one old relic.
-Lenny was dropped at an orphanage by unknown parents for unknown reasons, and Sister Mary (Diane Keaton), raised him.
+His real name is Lenny Belardo, and he was left at an orphanage by unknown parents for unknown reasons, where Sister Mary (Diane Keaton), raised him.

-…he’s an arch-conservative
+…he’s gone rogue, and is actually an arch-conservative

-…At first nobody knows his views or tastes on anything, let alone those whose job it is to prepare his first breakfast as Pope.
-“Didn’t anyone tell you I don’t eat much?
-Hardly anything, in fact.
-All I have in the morning is a Cherry Coke Zero,” he says.
+…At first nobody knows Pius’ thoughts on anything, right down to his breakfast choices.
+“All I have in the morning is a Cherry Coke Zero,” he says.

-But would His Holiness care for a regular Diet Coke?
+Would His Holiness care for a regular Diet Coke?
 “Let’s not utter heresies.”

 …is he worth the time?